 Quick Facts about Your Pension

-Welcome to the OPSEU Pension Plan.
-You are now part of a defined benefit pension plan which means you will receive a retirement pension based on a formula that takes into account your salary and years of pension service.
-This fact sheet provides you with information on how your pension can influence your financial landscape.
+Welcome to the OPSEU Pension Plan (the Plan).
+You are now part of a defined benefit pension plan which means you will receive a lifetime pension when you retire based on a formula that takes into account your salary and years of pension service.
+Please keep reading for more information about your pension.

 - You contribute approximately 10% of your regular salary to the Plan.
 You do not make pension contributions on overtime pay and bonuses.

 - Your pension contributions are tax deductible and reduce your taxable income.

 - Your employer matches the pension contributions you make.

 - The Canada Revenue Agency requires your employer to calculate and report a PensionAdjustment on your T4 each year, which reduces your RRSP contribution room in thefollowing year.

 Your pension is calculated based on your years of pension service and the average of your best five sequential years of salary.
 While you are working, your pension will increase if:

 - You transfer in pension service from another pension plan or you buy back service for a periodwhen you worked for your employer but did not contribute to the Plan (e.g. when you took anunpaid leave of absence, were on a contract or worked on a casual basis).
 Please refer to the Buying Back Pension Pervice section of our website for more information.